VincentLucht/Project-Battleship/README.md

 - [x] fix bug, where attacking the top left corner 'drops' the GUI field down (changed align-items to start)
 - [ ] reduce amount of refreshing the board in the clickHandler() function
 - [ ] reduce code duplication in the checkProximity() function, can combine multiple statements
+- [ ] add hit effect when this.receiveAttack() runs, so that it looks nicer